metno/ansible-role-root-keys/README.md

 Version
 -------

+* `3.1.0` --- Initial support for Fedora CoreOS, but with no tests.
+Also disabled coreos testing.
 * `3.0.1` --- bug fix, ansible-linting
 * `3.0.0` --- update to ansible 2.12.0
 * `2.4.0` --- added RHEL9 and CentOS8 support